imagej/napari-imagej/doc/Troubleshooting.rst

 Since napari-imagej is calling Java code under the hood, it must launch a Java Virtual Machine (JVM).
 The JVM is not launched until the user starts napari-imagej.
 As we cannot search Java functionality *until the JVM is running*, the search bar is not enabled until the JVM is ready.

 The first launch of napari-imagej can take significantly longer than subsequent launches while the underlying framework downloads the Java artifacts needed to run ImageJ2. **Downloading these libraries can take minutes**.
-These libraries are cached, however, so subsequent launches should not take more than a couple of seconds.
+These libraries are cached, however, so subsequent launches should not take more than a few seconds.

 The ImageJ2 GUI button is greyed out!
 -------------------------------------